 - Support – There are millions of people using WordPress, so getting an answer to your question is very easy.
 You can check out WordPress support forum where you can get an answer from knowledgeable contributors.

-- Customization – There are more plugins and other customizations available for WordPress than any other CMS.
-Because of its popularity, developers and designers constantly create new WordPress tools that you can use to customize your website in any way and make it look like a high-dollar custom website.
+- Customisation – There are more plugins and other customisations available for WordPress than any other CMS.
+Because of its popularity, developers and designers constantly create new WordPress tools that you can use to customise your website and make it look like a high-dollar custom website.

 - Free – WordPress is absolutely free to use.

-Like every other CMS, WordPress has some minor drawbacks.
-The main one is that it prevents the user to make huge and significant visual edits in its easy to use a framework.
-Because of this, you can’t make many huge structural changes on your website without the help of a developer or designer.
+Like every other CMS, WordPress has some drawbacks.
+The main one is that it prevents users from making significant structural edits.
+Because of this, you can’t make many huge design changes on your website without the help of a developer or designer.
 However, this might be a good thing for the most people since it prevents them from messing up their website, so for the majority of people, WordPress is the most suitable CMS to build a website.

 When it comes to learning WordPress, there are thousands of tutorials, videos, and websites out there that you can use to learn almost anything.
 Another place where you can ask questions is WordPress StackExchange to get an answer to your problem quickly.

 Joomla, in terms of robustness and difficulty, is somewhere between WordPress and Drupal and is the second more popular CMS.
-It can run most websites without problems and it doesn’t require a higher level of technical knowledge to use as Drupal does.
+It can run a great number of websites without problems and it doesn’t require a higher level of technical knowledge to use as Drupal does.
 Since is the second most popular CMS, it has thousands of plugins available for you to choose from.
-This way, you can customize the look and feel of your website the way you want it.
+This way, you can customise the look and feel of your website the way you want it.

-Joomla makes it a middle ground choice between WordPress and Drupal.
-Joomla users say that is the perfect balance between user friendliness and customization abilities, but it is much more complex to use than WordPress.
-You’ll definitely need some time to get used to working in Joomla, especially if you never had any experience with it.
+Joomla is sometimes described as a middle ground choice between WordPress and Drupal.
+Users say that is strikes the perfect balance between user friendliness and customisation, but it is much more complex to use than WordPress.
+You’ll definitely need some time to get used to working in Joomla, especially if you are new to it.
 Some of the parts of Joomla can be complex for a beginner such as positioning modules on pages, assigning plugins to modules, configuring layouts and other tweaks that are necessary.

 Let’s take a look at some of the things that Joomla is great at:

-- Free – Like the other two CMC’s, Joomla is free to use on your own server (you can’t get it hosted for free like you can on WordPress).
+- Free – Like the other two CMS, Joomla is free to use on your own server (you can’t get it hosted for free like you can on WordPress).

 - Great help portal – You can quickly ask questions and get technical support.

-- Social networking – Joomla is the best choice among the three CMS’s if you want to create a social network.
-You can your social network running quickly and easily with Joomla.
+- Social networking – Joomla is the best choice among the three CMS if you want to create a social network.
+You can get your social network running quickly and easily with Joomla.

 - Not too technical – Joomla is sort of in the middle between WordPress and Drupal in terms of ease of managing a website and the power it provides.
 You probably won’t need to contact technical support too often when using it.

 Like every CMS, Joomla has some drawbacks.
 One of them is a learning curve.
-While is not technical as Drupal, you’ll need to spend some time to get familiar with the platforms and all of is features.
-Another thing is search engine optimization (SEO) of the website.
-Joomla has some SEO capabilities that you can take advantage off, but you’ll need to put in some hard work to get it fully search engine friendly (on WordPress is so much easier).
+While it’s not as technical as Drupal, you’ll need to spend some time to get familiar with the platforms and all of is features.
+Another thing is search engine optimisation (SEO) of the website.
+Joomla has some SEO capabilities that you can take advantage off, but you’ll need to put in some hard work to get it fully search engine friendly (WordPress is much easier).